ultrahorizon/UH-VPN-Docs/privacy.md

 ## [Third-party Websites](#table-of-contents)

-The Websites operated by Ultra Horizon may contain links to external websites that do not fall under Ultra Horizon’s domain.
+The websites operated by Ultra Horizon may contain links to external websites that do not fall under Ultra Horizon’s domain.
 Ultra Horizon is not responsible for the privacy practices or content of such external websites.

 ## [Consent and Age Restrictions](#table-of-contents)